jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 You'll see several variations of these techniques in open source projects if you hunt for them (see the links below).

-You don't have to use them yourself, but it can save you time if you kow how to spot them.
+You don't have to use them yourself, but it can save you time if you know how to spot them.

 ## Closing